salehmiri90/Basic-Ceph5-Automation-Ansible/README.md

 # ansible-playbook-ceph
 This is the first version of ansible playbooks to deploy ceph 5 (pacific) in your server environment.

-At the very first step, you can find ks.cfg file for deploy it as kickstart file and install server's operating system (redhat) in short time.
+At the very first step, please find "ks.cfg" file for deploy it as kickstart file and use it to install server's operating system (redhat) in minimum time.
-There is two way for baremetal provisioning, one is using kickstart and another is foreman. it's depends on your prefered. also the MaaS solution exists.
+There are some solutions for baremetal provisioning include  kickstart,foreman, MaaS,etc. It's depends on your preference.

 I try to put comments in each file to help you when use the playbook.
 You need to run playbooks in order.